brighthive/data-trust-legal/DT-Member-Agreement/dt-member-agreement.md

 ## MEMBER-CONTRIBUTED DATA RESOURCES

-[INSERT MEMBER CONTRIBUTED DATA RESOURCES, TIERS, AND DESCRIPTIONS]
+[This section will be completed by Data Trust Member when they have an understanding of the data elements they will be contributing to the Data Trust]

-An electronic registry of EXHIBIT B Member-contributed Data at [insert Data Trust Member-contributed Data Resources Registry URL]
+An electronic registry of EXHIBIT B Member-contributed Data Resources at [insert Data Trust Member-contributed Data Resources Registry URL]

 ## EXHIBIT C

 ## TRUST-MANAGED DATA RESOURCE DESCRIPTION

-[INSERT TRUST-MANAGED DATA RESOURCE DESCRIPTION]
+[This section will be completed by Trustee as Trust-managed Data Resources are approved by the Governance Board]

 An electronic registry of EXHIBIT C is maintained and updated at [insert Data Trust-managed Resource Registry URL]

 ## EXHIBIT D